May 2, 2018

 December 5-Screening of Pay 2 Play

 Film screening of Pay 2 Play.
-This film follows the journey of film maker John Ennis’ quest to find a way out from under the Pay 2 Play System, where Politicians reward their donors with even larger sums from the public treasury -- through contracts, tax cuts, and deregulation.
+This film follows film maker John Ennis’ quest to find a way out from under the Pay 2 Play System, in which politicians reward their donors with ever larger sums from the public treasury — through contracts, tax cuts, and deregulation.
 This event was co-sponsored by Public Citizen.

 November 20-Panel on Clean Elections at UH Hilo

 Carmille Lim, Executive Director of Common Cause Hawaii joined Susan Dursin of the League of Women Voters and Chris Yuen, former board member of The Hawaii Elections Project, to discuss the issues of clean elections and transparency in Hawaii.
 The event was co-sponsored by student group Democracy Matters, Global HOPE and Common Cause Hawaii.